tvanwinckel/intro-rest/README.md

 #### PATCH

 HTTP PATCH requests are to make a **partial update on a resource**.
-If you see PUT requests modify a resource entity too.
-So to make it more precise – the PATCH method is the correct choice for partially updating an existing resource, and you should only use PUT if you’re replacing a resource in its entirety.
+You see PUT requests modify a resource entity too.
+So to make it more precise, the PATCH method is the correct choice for partially updating an existing resource, and you should only use PUT if you’re replacing a resource in its entirety.

 #### DELETE